Deya-B/Bioinformatics/R-Bioinformatics/R-Programming_exercise/Project_specs.md

   - anything else that comes to mind
  * Limitations: mention them? analyze them?
 Not at all
  * Data for the simulations?
 From where we get it?
  * Software use?
+Donde podemos ver como empezar a usar el software?
 Mirar EvAM-Tools?
 Los monotonic accumulation models son lo mismo que evolutionary accumulation or event accumulation models?
+ * How many scenarios shall we create?
+More like 2 well analyzed and tested with a good number of replicates, for the whole group?
+Or more like one scenario each member of the group?